Beyond Binary: Turning Partial Success into Dense Verifiable Rewards for Reinforcement Learning in Code Generation

-Our key contributions are as follows: \begin{itemize} \item We propose VeRPO, a novel RL framework that addresses the inherent limitations of the two prevailing reward paradigms in code generation, yielding robust and dense rewards solely from verifiable execution feedback. \item We introduce an intrinsic dynamic weighting mechanism that extracts fine-grained signals from weighted partial success, with global execution outcome anchors to solidify alignment with end-to-end functional correctness. \item Extensive experiments on various code generation benchmarks and settings demonstrate the superior performance of VeRPO over baselines, with zero GPU memory overhead and negligible time cost. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item We systematically investigate the mechanism of rewarding partial success, demonstrating its potential for dense supervision while revealing an inherent cardinality bias that misguides policy optimization. \item We propose VeRPO, an RL framework that corrects the cardinality bias in partial-success rewards and enables dense and reliable optimization purely from verifiable execution feedback, without auxiliary reward models. \item Extensive experiments on diverse code-generation benchmarks and settings demonstrate the superior performance of VeRPO over baselines, with zero GPU memory overhead and negligible time cost. \end{itemize}